tobiaboschi/FASTEN/README.md

                 first dimension: x_basis1 and x_basis2, second dimension: basis of each features, and it has to be: x_basis1 = A_basis, x_basis2 = b_basis
             All other models: x_basis is an (n, neval, k) tensor

+    :param b_std if coefficient form is True, you have to standardize b before computing coefficients and pass the standard deviation as input: you need it to reconstruct the final model coefficients (curves or surfaces) and the predicted responses

     :param c_lam_vec: np.array to determine the path of lambdas.
 Default: np.geomspace(1, 0.01, num=100)
         If just one number, a single run is performed and the output is in best_models.single_run